evanthebouncy/program-synthesis-minimal/_posts/2022-08-16-generating-programs.md

 # approximating ground-truth via training

-Rather than manually approximating ground-truth synthesis distribution, it is often simpler to _train_ a parameterized program-writer `P_theta(prog|spec)`.
+Rather than approximating ground-truth synthesis distribution by hand, it is often simpler to _train_ a parameterized program-writer `P_theta(prog|spec)`.
 The objective is this:

 <br>
 ![Image with caption](/program-synthesis-primer/assets/generating-programs/approx-goal.png ){: width="90%" }